11 Best Smartwatches to Monitor Blood Pressure in 2026: Cuff-Based, PPG and Hypertension Detection Compared

 Your contacts and conversations remain with you on your smartwatch.

-It helps you stay connected with your friends, analyzes your texts through Galaxy AI, and offers simple suggestions on how to answer.
+It helps you stay connected with your friends, analyzes your texts using Galaxy AI, and offers simple suggestions for how to respond.

 For fashion freaks, this is a big yes.